redcode/Z80/README.md

 Copyright © 1999-2016 Manuel Sainz de Baranda y Goñi.
 Released under the terms of the [GNU General Public License v3](http://www.gnu.org/copyleft/gpl.html).

 This is a very accurate [Z80](http://en.wikipedia.org/wiki/Zilog_Z80) [emulator](http://en.wikipedia.org/wiki/Emulator) I wrote many years ago.
-It has been used in several machine emulators by other people and has been extensivelly tested.
-It is very fast and small (although there are faster ones written in assembly), its structure is very clear and the code is commented.
+It has been used in several machine emulators by other people and it has been extensivelly tested.
+It's very fast and small (although there are faster ones written in assembly), its structure is very clear and the code is commented.

 If you are looking for an accurate Zilog Z80 CPU emulator for your project maybe you have found the correct one.
 I use this core in the [ZX Spectrum emulator](http://github.com/redcode/mZX) I started as hobby.